top of page

 An award-winning artist, Susan works out of her spacious West Redding, Connecticut studio, The Lobster Pot, so named by Mark Twain who owned the property at the turn of the century.
-A true New Englander, Susan is a direct descendant of some of the earliest families that settled in America in the mid-1600's.
+A true New Englander, Susan is a direct descendant of some of the earliest families that settled in America in the early 1600's.
+She is also related to the famous deaf folk artist John Brewster, whose mother was Mary Durkee.

 Susan graduated from Greens Farms Academy, attended one year at the School of Fine Arts at Boston University, and received a Bachelor of Arts from the University of Vermont.